DOCUMENT TSC-2026/B79 · BLOG POST 79 · ECOSYSTEM STRATEGY · REV. 01

 That is what I try to give the operators I work with.
 Not a prediction of which agent wins, because nobody has that.
 A filter sturdy enough that you make the same good moves regardless of which one wins.
 Own the store.
 Own the customer.
 Keep the data clean.
 Everything else is a channel you can adopt or drop as the market sorts itself out, and it will keep sorting itself out for years.

 The feature is gone, the lesson is not.
-If you want a second set of eyes on what is signal and what is noise in your own roadmap, read how Agentic Storefronts work, then tell me what you are tempted to build on.
-I will tell you if it will still be there in six months.
+If you want a second set of eyes on what is signal and what is noise in your own roadmap, read how Agentic Storefronts work and how Sidekick changes the app landscape.
+Then tell me what you are tempted to build on.

 Build for the channel you own.